 - 6.20 Although Bakewell does not have a bus station, there is good access to the centre with a high number of buses available to and from Bakewell.
-The town no longer has a train station which effects connectivity.
-The nearest train stations are at Hathersage, Matlock, Chesterfield or Buxton. - 6.21 The A6 and A619 are the main thoroughfares in the centre and experiences high levels of traffic.
+However, the town has no train station and this does reduce connectivity.
+The nearest train stations are at Hathersage, Matlock, Chesterfield or Buxton. - 6.21 The A6 and A619 are the main thoroughfares and the centre experiences high levels of traffic on these routes.
 Although there are a large number of car parks throughout the centre, there were limited free spaces on the day of the survey.
 All parking was short stay, pay and display.
 It is understood that on Market Day parking is even more limited. - 6.22 The centre is pedestrian friendly.
 Portland square which experiences high footfall levels is a pedestrian only zone and the rest of the centre has sufficient pavement widths.
-The footpaths are also well maintained.
 There are also regular crossing points throughout the centre.
+There is however room for improvement in the state of the pavements and paths.